 Early Origins of the Kinchin family

 The surname Kinchin was first found in County Down (Irish:An Dún) part of the Province of Ulster, in Northern Ireland, formerly known as county St Mirren, where they held a family seat from very ancient times.

 Early History of the Kinchin family

-Another 204 words (15 lines of text) are included under the topic Early Kinchin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kinchin research.
+Another 70 words (5 lines of text) are included under the topic Early Kinchin History in all our PDF Extended History products and printed products wherever possible.

 Kinchin Spelling Variations

 In the days before Gaelic or English gained any significant semblance of standardization, the scribes who created documents simply recorded names as they sounded.
 Consequently, in the Middle Ages many people were recorded under different spellings each time their name was written down.
 Research into the Kinchin family history revealed numerous spelling variations of the name, including Kinch, Kinnish, Kennish, MacInesh, MacInch, McInch, MacKinch, McKinch and many more.